dela888/infovis/docs/dataset_preprocessing.md

 ## Data Parsing

 Two of our datasets were only available as `html` on the web page.
 To parse the data we first copied the table `html` (using inspect), and used the *pandas* function `pd.read_html`, and `pd.to_csv` to convert the `html` tables to `csv` files.
-For some data the variable names were changed for better readibility.
+The other files datasets were all valid `csv` files which did not require parsing.

 ## Data Cleaning

+In this project, several data cleaning and preprocessing techniques were applied to prepare a global sustainable energy dataset for analysis and visualization.
+First, data was grouped by country (`Entity`) to consolidate yearly records.
+Aggregation functions like `mean`, `sum`, `min`, and `max` were applied to compute meaningful statistics such as average electricity access or total nuclear energy production.
+After aggregation, column names were flattened and reformatted for clarity.
+The index was reset to keep the dataset tidy, and columns were renamed to more descriptive labels.
+Unnecessary columns were removed, and consistent naming was applied throughout.

 ## Used Variables